-Previously, the article briefly touched on virtual data warehouses, clusters, nodes, etc. Now, let’s dive deeper into these areas to better understand how can one tweak these to enable scaling in a way that’s most efficient.
+Previously, the article briefly touched on virtual data warehouses, clusters, nodes, etc. Now, let’s dive deeper into these areas to better understand how can one tweak these to enable scaling most efficiently.

 - To improve query performance in case of larger and more complex queries.

-- When the queries submitted use the same local cache.
+- When the queries are submitted using the same local cache.

 - The option to scale out is not there.